-The Office of Leadership and Student Involvement provides a wealth of student leadership development opportunities throughout the year that can help students gain quality leadership experiences.
-Stop by our office in the Student Activities Hub to learn more about the many ways to enhance your leadership skills.
+The Office of Leadership and Student Involvement provides a wealth of opportunities for students to get involved in our nearly 200 student organizations.
+Stop by our office in the Student

-Did you know employers indicated that leadership was a top five skill they are looking for in new hires in the 2017 NACE Job Outlook survey?
-Leadership experiences outside of the classroom complement classroom learning to equip students to be the best they can be and achieve all of their postgraduation goals.
+Activities Hub (Hattiesburg) or Hardy Hall 242 (Gulf Park) to learn more about the many ways to enhance your involvement experience.
+Did you know employers have repeatedly indicated that leadership, communication, critical thinking and teamwork, among others, are top skills they are looking for in new hires based on the NACE Career Competencies?
+These skills learned in the classroom complement classroom learning to equip students to be the best they can be and achieve all of their postgraduation goals.

-TOP FIVE TIPS
+TOP 5 TIPS

 - 1. Become a leader in a student organization or on a class project.
-Use this opportunity to use skills you have and learn about refining those you still need to work on. - 2.
-Spend more time listening than talking-to your peers, friends, professors, etc. - 3.
-Take a course in basic communication skills and commit to learning how to be an effective communicator with all different types of people. - 4.
-Develop your own leadership philosophy.
-It should be unique to you and something you can use to drive your leadership practice.
+Use this opportunity to flex skills you have and learn about refining those you need to still work on. - 2.
+Spend more time listening than talking to your peers, friends, in relationships, to professors, etc. - 3.
+Take a course in basic communication skills and commit to learning how to be an effective communicator with all different types of people.
+Then practice this skill as much as you can for further development. - 4.
+Develop your own personal philosophy.
+It should be unique to you and something you can use to drive your leadership practice and hone your particular skillset for future employment.

-5. Make sure you are incorporating your leadership experiences in college into your résumé!
+5. Make sure you are translating all of your skill development and leadership experiences in college onto your résumé.
 Visit Career Services or the Office of Leadership and Student Involvement for help on how to stand out to future employers!